fewf/quiz-app-modeling/readme.md

 Can a student retake a quiz?
 With the current structure, any retakes could overwrite previous attempts.
 Building a History of attempts would allow Teaehers to monitor progress more closely and could be desired.

 Can a Principal also be a Teacher?

+Is there any reason we want to keep this limited to Math questions?
+It would be simple to extend it to quizzes for any subject.